-- 23. It is expected that users of the access and participation data resources will wish to make comparisons between the attributes of a student characteristic, at each stage of the student life cycle.
-The assumption underlying the calculation of both the statistical significance tests, and the confidence intervals referenced in paragraphs 17 to 22, is that only one comparison will be made.
+- using the Clopper-Pearson method at the 95 per cent significance level using the Bonferroni correction, as described in paragraphs 25 to 27. - 25.
+It is expected that users of the access and participation data resources will wish to make comparisons between the attributes of a student characteristic, at each stage of the student life cycle.
+The assumption underlying the calculation of both the statistical significance tests, and the confidence intervals referenced in paragraphs 19 to 24, is that only one comparison will be made.
 If multiple comparisons are made, then the number of comparisons that show a significant difference at the 95 per cent significance level is overestimated.
-To overcome this, an adjustment is made to the calculation to control the false discovery rate (Benjamini and Yekutieli, 20018): the Bonferroni correction has been used to do this. - 24.
+To overcome this, an adjustment is made to the calculation to control the false discovery rate (Benjamini and Yekutieli, 2001): the Bonferroni correction has been used to do this. - 26.
 Implementation of the Bonferroni correction has sought to ensure that there is no more than a 5 per cent error rate across all of the comparisons within each student characteristic at a provider.
 We have determined the number of comparisons as follows: - a.
 For the access lifecycle stage, the maximum number of comparisons in a single characteristic (five), is considered for each mode (two), level of study (four) and year (five in-year comparisons, plus two across-year comparisons gives a total of seven), leading to 280 comparisons; - b.
 For the continuation and progression lifecycle stages, the maximum number of comparisons in a single characteristic (16), is considered for each mode (two), level of study (four), year (five in-year comparisons, plus two across-year comparisons gives a total of seven) leading to 896 comparisons; - c.
-For the attainment lifecycle stage, the maximum number of comparisons in a single characteristic (16), is considered for each mode (two), level of study (three), year (five in-year comparisons, plus two across year comparisons gives a total of seven) leading to 672 comparisons. - 25.
+For the attainment lifecycle stage, the maximum number of comparisons in a single characteristic (16), is considered for each mode (two), level of study (three), year (five inyear comparisons, plus two across year comparisons gives a total of seven) leading to 672 comparisons. - 27.
 Across all the lifecycle stages this gives a total number of comparisons of 2,744.
-For a twotailed test at the 95 per cent significance level, this leads to a corrected critical value of 0.999990889 for use in the statistical tests.
-For simplicity we have assumed that all comparisons are independent and chosen to use the same correction for all characteristics and all providers, and note that this means that in most cases the error rate is much lower than 5 per cent.
+For a two-tailed test at the 95 per cent significance level, this leads to a corrected critical value of 0.999990889 for use in the statistical tests.
+For simplicity we have assumed that all comparisons are independent and have chosen to use the same correction for all characteristics and all providers: note that this means in most cases the error rate is much lower than 5 per cent.
 We intend to refine this approach over the next year.